apache/pekko-grpc/docs/src/main/paradox/client/details.md

 ## Request Metadata

-Default request metadata, for example for authentication, can be provided through the
-@apidoc[GrpcClientSettings] passed to the client when it is created, it will be the base metadata used for each request.
+Default request metadata, for example for authentication, can be provided through the `GrpcClientSettings` passed to the client when it is created, it will be the base metadata used for each request.

-In some cases you will want to provide specific metadata to a single request, this can be done through the "lifted" client API, each method of the service has an empty parameter list version (`.sayHello()`) on the client returning a @apidoc[SingleResponseRequestBuilder] or @apidoc[StreamResponseRequestBuilder].
+In some cases you will want to provide specific metadata to a single request, this can be done through the "lifted" client API, each method of the service has an empty parameter list version (`.sayHello()`) on the client returning a `SingleResponseRequestBuilder` or `StreamResponseRequestBuilder`.

 After adding the required metadata the request is done by calling `invoke` with the request parameters.